Asymptotic stability for the Dirac--Klein-Gordon system in two space dimensions: Hidden structure within the Dirac--Klein-Gordon equations

-Note that the nonlinear transformation allows us to remove the wave-wave interaction $w^2$ at the expenses of bringing in cubic and null terms.
-This strategy of treating wave-wave interactions in Klein-Gordon equations was first introduced by Tsutsumi \cite{Tsutsumi} to study the Dirac-Proca equations in $\RR^{1+3}$.
+In particular, we can remove the wave-wave interaction $w^2$ at the expenses of bringing in cubic and null terms.
+This strategy of treating wave-wave interactions in Klein-Gordon equations was first introduced by Tsutsumi \cite{Tsutsumi} to study the Dirac-Proca equations in $\RR^{1+3}$. \textbf{Type 2:} Next we consider a wave equation with the form $ -\Box w = w v + F_w, $ where $v$ satisfies an unspecified semilinear Klein-Gordon equation.
+If we set $ \widetilde{w} = w + w v, $ then we have